krisds/koopa/README.txt

 ANTLR tree grammar.
 These tree grammars may then be used (modified or not) in the backend.
 The generator is class koopa.trees.antlr.generator.KGToANTLR.

-All generation phases may be triggered manually.
-Alternatively you can also use the ANT build script found in the root folder.
-Choose the "regenerate" target.
+All of this is taken care of by the ANT build script.
+If you make modifications to the standard Cobol.kg or one of the tests all you need to do is rerun ANT and everything should be taken care of.

-After any regeneration you need to refresh your Eclipse project.
-This will also trigger the ANTLR builders which will process any newly generated grammars.
+If you're using an IDE such as Eclipse you may need to refresh your workspace after building with ANT.

 = Unit tests =